New Hampshire Schools for Chefs, Pastry Chefs and Hospitality Managers

 Networking with local professionals and witnessing their creativity firsthand provides an education that cannot be gleaned in a classroom.
 Contacts you establish at food events might be tapped later for apprenticeships or employment opportunities.
 Some New Hampshire food and wine festivals into which you should plunge your senses:

-• Winter Wine Festival - New Castle – Wine and food pairings are essential to food festivals in new hampshireprofessional chef’s success.
+- Winter Wine Festival - New Castle – Wine and food pairings are essential to professional chef’s success.
 As a culinary student, you will be introduced to this important topic, but a real world education can only be gained by tasting a variety of wines with an eye toward identifying characteristics that accentuate food flavors.
 Events that showcase local culinary talent alongside world class wines provide a glimpse into the food and wine culture of New Hampshire.

 Professional industry Associations like local chapters of the American Culinary Federation provide discounted memberships for committed students seeking to engage with like-minded professionals.
 Organizations can be tapped for scholarships, job boards, and access to members-only events and educational seminars.